 In short, transformation functions change inputs, while loss functions measure performance.

-There are a number of other activation functions that can be used instead of the sigmoid function, such as the tanh function, the ReLU function, and the leaky ReLU function.
-These activation functions have different advantages and disadvantages, so the best choice for a particular application will depend on the specific problem being solved.
+A. Several other activation functions can replace the sigmoid function, including the tanh function, ReLU function, and leaky ReLU function.
+These activation functions present different advantages and disadvantages, so the best choice for a particular application depends on the specific problem being solved.